-In astronomy there's a semantics argument that there's no such thing as moonlight or that it's ontologically just sunlight.
-Indeed such an idea is semantic because for one it ignores the phenomenology of everything.
-But even categorically it is not correct in my opinion.
-Anatomically!
-For though the light is "merely reflecting" light from the sun this is not to say that the lunar midwife is not the bottommost substance behind the phenomenon which illumines the earth.
-Each particle of light is derived from its transformation upon infusing with the moon.
-Were it brought to bear on a different object in orbit around earth then that light would produce a new phenomenon a part of nature.
-Pluto light also derives from the sun's rays but within reflection there is something doing a reflecting and thus a reincarnating of the original substance which is the sunlight.
-Visible light is a particular substance which interacts with another substance within the space continuum.
-The result is a dual substance because without this second substance the light would dissipate in empty space.
+In astronomy there's a semantics argument that there's no such thing as moonlight and that it's ontologically just sunlight.
+But I believe that there actually is moonlight, and thus moonlight is even semantically correct.
+For though the Moon is 'merely' reflecting light from the Sun this is not to say that the lunar midwife does not through this process become the bottommost substance behind the phenomenon of earthbound moonlight.
+Were there no Moon to catch it, sunlight would dissipate into the intercosmic void.
+Each wave of light thus derives its new form from its transformative infusion with the Moon.
+Brought to bear on a different object in orbit around the Sun, the light would produce its own phenomenological nexus.
+In such a way Pluto light also derives itself from the Sun's rays, but by the means of reflection there is something doing a reincarnating of the original substance of sunlight, while the sunlight simultaneously fertilizes the body in its darkness and gives full birth to it, in a way resurrecting it through light.
+Visible light is a particular substance which interacts with another substance within the space continuum— on an atomic level the electrons belonging to their respective coagulated forms, where light is the most purified matter-form.
+The result is a dual substance because without this second substance the light would dissipate in empty space— indeed light has little meaning if there's nothing to digest it and make it meaningful.

 Even the image of the moon brought to life through the sunlight is itself the particularity of 'moonlight.'
 The image and the light are one and the same.